 Enfer("Hell") from the Bibliothèque nationale de France is one of the most storied and sought-after private case collections of forbidden books.
 Enfer is made up of more than 2,400 literary works, manuscripts, engravings, lithographs, and photographs.
 The books in Enfer span from the 1530s to the 2010s, providing a wide perspective throughout time and in different societies on what were considered to be erotic and/or pornographic works.
 Readers will find documents mainly in French.

-European Literature, the Corvey Collection, 1790–1840 includes the full-text of more than 9,500 English, French and German titles.
+Archive includes the full-text of almost 10,000 English, French and German titles.
 The collection is sourced from the library of Victor Amadeus, whose Castle Corvey collection was discovered in the late 1970s.
-The Corvey Collection comprises one of the most important archives of Romantic era writing in existence anywhere—including fiction, short prose, dramatic works, poetry and more—with a focus on especially difficult-to-find works by lesser-known, historically neglected writers.
+It comprises one of the most important archives of Romantic era writing in existence anywhere - including fiction, short prose, dramatic works, poetry and more - with a focus on especially difficult-to-find works by lesser-known, historically neglected writers.
 The collection provides a wealth of fully searchable content with digital research tools that enable scholars to uncover new relationships among authors and works.

 This database chronicles the plight of refugees and displaced persons across Europe, North Africa, and Asia from 1935 to 1950, bringing together over 590,000 pages of pamphlets, ephemera, government documents, relief organization publications, and refugee reports that recount the causes, effects and responses to refugee crises before, during and shortly after World War II.
-This rich collection makes it possible for researchers to unravel the complex history of forced migration in the twentieth century at every level, from the logistical details concerning the migration and resettlement of those in flight to the political challenges presented during and after the war.
+This rich collection makes it possible for researchers to unravel the complex history of forced migration in the twentieth century at every level.

-This collection of 2,360 formerly classified U.S. government documents (most of them classified Top Secret or higher) provides access to the declassified documentary record about the successes and failures of the U.S. intelligence community in its efforts to spy on the Soviet Union during the Cold War.
+This collection of formerly classified U.S. government documents (most of them classified Top Secret or higher) provides readers with the documentary record of the successes and failures of the U.S. intelligence community in its efforts to spy on the Soviet Union during the Cold War.
+It covers the period from the end of World War II in 1945 until the collapse of the Soviet Union in 1991, but also includes a number of formerly classified historical reports and articles written by U.S. intelligence historians since the end of the Cold War.

 This series consists of reports, studies, and surveys on various topics of interest to the Department of State.
 The reports vary from short memorandums to detailed, documented studies.
 The topics range from individual commodities or countries to the economic and political characteristics of whole regions.
-This collection consists of research and intelligence reports prepared during 1941-1947 on USSR.
+This collection consists of research and intelligence reports on the USSR for the period 1941 to 1961.

 This collection comprises 170 German-language titles of books and pamphlets.
 The collection presents anti-Semitism as an issue in politics, economics, religion, and education.
 Most of the writings date from the 1920s and 1930s and many are directly connected with Nazi groups.
 The works are principally anti-Semitic, but include writings on other groups as well, including Jehovahs Witnesses, the Jesuits, and the Freemasons.
 Also included are history, pseudo-history, and fiction.